The Roundup (2022 film): Plot

-After the duo land in Korea, Ma interrogates Jang I-soo, who is alive and now running an export service, where he learns about a recently arrived smuggling boat.
-They check the CCTV footage of Gongping port, only to confirm that Kang has arrived.
-Choon-baek announces a hefty amount for his men to bring Kang alive.
-After learning that Kang's case have been handed over to the Foreign Affairs, Ma and Il-man convince their superiors and receive a week deadline to catch him.
-Kang discreetly arrives at Choi's funeral, where he kidnaps Choon-baek, after killing his bodyguard.
-Kang then contacts Choon-baek's wife Kim In-sook and demands money, in exchange for Choon-baek.
+Ma interrogates former Cobra Gang leader Jang I-soo, who has survived the Chinatown gang war and is now running an export business with criminal connections.
+From him, Ma learns about a recently arrived smuggling boat and they check the CCTV footage at Gongping port, confirming that Kang has arrived in the country.
+In response, Choon-baek announces a hefty bounty for his men to bring Kang in alive.
+After learning that Kang's case has been handed over to Foreign Affairs, Ma and Il-man convince their superiors to give them more time and receive a week deadline to catch him.
+Kang discreetly arrives at Yong-gi's funeral, where he kidnaps Choon-baek.
+Kang then contacts Choon-baek's wife Kim In-sook and demands money in exchange for his return.

-In-sook takes help from Ma and his team and cooperates with them, so that they can arrest Kang.
-Ma takes the help of Jang I-soo, who along with In-sook heads to the location where the deal is taking place in disguise as her driver.
-Meanwhile, Ma's teammate Dong-gyun finds Kang's hideout where he rescues Choon-baek and requests backup, but is stabbed by Kang, who escapes after seeing the backup cops.
-After driving at the parking lot of a shopping complex, Jang I-soo escapes with the money, leaving In-sook behind while Ma and his teammates subdue Kang's two associates.
+In-sook cooperates with Ma and his team, and they set up a plan to rescue Choon-baek and catch Kang.
+Ma recruits a reluctant Jang I-soo to be In-sook's driver and the two follow Kang's instructions with the ransom money in possession, ultimately being sent on a wild goose chase while being shadowed by Kang's two accomplices.
+Meanwhile, Ma's colleague Dong-gyun finds Kang's hideout and rescues Choon-baek, but is stabbed by Kang who escapes after seeing the police arrive.
+After Kang calls off the ransom pick up, his accomplices decide to continue on their own, leading Jang I-soo to drop In-sook off at a shopping complex and drive off with the money.
+Ma and his team manage to subdue Kang's two accomplices before they can harm In-sook.

-With the plans of extortion gone awry, Kang decides to escape from Korea with the money that Jang I-soo took.
-He tracks Jang I-soo's acquaintance "Captain Eye" and learns that Jang I-soo is planning to escape to China.
-Kang confronts Jang I-soo, who escapes leaving the money behind.
-Afterwards, Kang boards a bus to leave Korea.
-From a tip-off by Jang I-soo, Ma stops the bus where he defeats Kang and has him arrested.
-In the aftermath, Ma and his team celebrate for solving the case.
+With the plan gone awry, Kang decides to escape from Korea with the money that Jang I-soo took.
+He finds Jang I-soo's smuggler contact and learns that Jang I-soo is planning to escape to China by boat.
+At the port, Kang intimidates Jang I-soo into giving him the money, and boards a bus to escape the police in the area.
+Following a tip-off by Jang I-soo, Ma boards the bus while it is stuck in a tunnel, and after a fight he defeats Kang and has him arrested.
+In the aftermath, Ma and his team celebrate solving the case.